We want you to have a fun and safe experience at ECC

 • Step carefully when going on the ice for the first time.
 The rubber grippers on your feet provide traction on the ice.
 The colder they get, the “grippier” they get.
 Stand a few seconds on the ice to let them cool down.

 • No running.
 Do not run on the ice or walkways.
-The most common way to injure yourself is running on the ice as you may lose your footing.
+The most common way to injure yourself is by suddenly stopping after running on the ice.

 • Remove the slider under your foot after your delivery.
 The slider is made of Teflon.
 Standing up on it is a sure way to fall down.